MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/visualize/grafana-plugin.md

 * [Azure Monitor Metrics](../essentials/data-platform-metrics.md) for numeric time series data from Azure resources.

 * [Azure Monitor Logs](../logs/data-platform-logs.md) for log and performance data from Azure resources that enables you to query by using the powerful Kusto Query Language (KQL).
-You can use Application Insights log queries to retrieve Application Insights log based metrics
+You can use Application Insights log queries to retrieve Application Insights log-based metrics.

     * [Application Insights log based metrics](../essentials/app-insights-metrics.md) to let you analyze the health of your monitored apps.
 You can use Application Insights log queries in Grafana to use the Application Insights log metrics data.